We've made important strides in instructional design over the last couple of decades and now we're about to take one more momentous step.

 When you think back to the learning experiences you’ve benefitted from most, what’s the first thing you recall?
 I suspect that you’ll first recall how you felt.
 Excitement?
-How it felt to be able to do something difficult?
+How did it feel to be able to do something difficult?
 How you and other learners worked together?
-Some aspect of how you felt.
+Some aspects of how you felt.
 You’ll feel a shiver of it before you can even describe it.

 Those feelings help us recall experiences and the things we’ve learned from them.
 We aren’t digital machines; we are more complex than that.
 We are feeling beings with attitudes and emotions.
 Our attitudes and emotions, such as self-efficacy, affect how and what we learn.
 There’s a good deal of research support for this (see references below), but we don’t really need research to know it’s true.